Treats acromegaly (a growth hormone disorder).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines and foods can affect how lanreotide works.
 Tell your doctor if you are using any of the following:

 - Bromocriptine, cyclosporine, quinidine, or terfenadine

 - A beta-blocker heart or blood pressure medicine, insulin or diabetes medicine that you take by mouth

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease, kidney disease, liver disease, diabetes, or thyroid problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, or thyroid problems.

-- Tell your doctor if you are allergic to rubber.
-The needle cover of the prefilled syringe contains natural dry rubber latex, which may cause an allergic reaction if you have a latex allergy.
+- Tell your doctor if you are allergic to rubber or latex.
+The needle cover of the prefilled syringe contains natural dry rubber latex.

 - This medicine may raise or lower your blood sugar level.